-On May 15, BRR's general manager provided an update on the Refinery's activities and licence renewal to the Town of Blind River Mayor and Council.
+On June 3, the Blind River Refinery general manager provided an update on the Refinery's activities to the Town of Blind River Mayor and Council.

 In addition to posting the quarterly and annual reports on the FSD website, BRR provides these CNSC reports to the Town of the Blind River and the Township of the North Shore.